ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 In biology, there is no equivalent to prompt engineering as the model only understands nucleotide sequences.
 The decision space for guiding outputs is limited to directed search (beam search), training models to seek specific characteristics with rewards (RL) or steering.
 Of the three, **steering** is the only category that does not require test-time compute to scale.
 Rather, steering can be used to directly guide sequences towards having characteristics in the latent space of DNA without requiring an explicit heuristic function.

-# Thoughts on Evo 2
+# My Thoughts on Evo 2

 Now that you have an understanding of Evo 2 and how to use it - **what can you use Evo 2 for today?**